High Dimensional Gaussian Graphical Regression Models with Covariates: Estimation with Unknown TEXT : a Two-Step Procedure

-\begin{assumption} There exists a constant $M_2>0$ such that $\Vert\bbeta_j\Vert_1\le \sigma_{\epsilon_j}M_2$, $j\in[p]$. \end{assumption} This condition controls the approximation errors in $\hat\z_j$ when analyzing the second step of the estimation procedure.
+The boundedness of $\Vert\bbeta_j\Vert_1$ controls the approximation errors in $\hat\z_j$ when analyzing the second step of the estimation procedure.
 Similar conditions have been considered in other two-step procedures \citep{cai2012covariate,chen2016asymptotically}.
-The condition can be further relaxed to allow $M_2$ to diverge to infinity, in which case Theorems \ref{thm3} and \ref{thm4} hold after replacing $t$ with $tM_2^2$.
+This assumption can be relaxed to allow $M_2$ to diverge, in which case $M_2$ appears in the convergence rates in Theorem \ref{thm3} and \ref{thm4}.